 While we can certainly agree that neither "motivator" is ideal for balance sheet managers, both have been big drivers over the past five years.
-During COVID-19, surging liquidity and nonexistent loan demand left many scrambling for wholesale assets.
+During COVID-19, surging liquidity and non-existent loan demand left many scrambling for wholesale assets.
 FOMO (Fear of Missing Out) drove many to extend duration much farther than usual to find yield and margin.
+During the surging loan demand that followed the pandemic, many chose to chase loan volume, overlooking their offering rates and credit risk in the face of historical inflation and Fed bikes farther than usual to find yield and margin.
 During the surging loan demand that followed the pandemic, many chose to chase loan volume, overlooking their offering rates and credit risk in the face of historical inflation and Fed hikes.

-As we can see in the charts above, investments longer than 3yrs grew by 157%, while the 5yr treasury dropped by 125bps.
-On the loan side of things, the industry saw 20% loan growth while net loan yields increased by 50bps vs Fed Funds increasing by 525bps.
-At the time, these moves were certainly understandable (though it is not my intention to play Monday morning quarterback).
+At the time, these moves were certainly understandable, (though it is not my intention to play Monday marging quarterback).
+However understandable, (though it is not my intention to play Monday morning quarterback).
 However, the fear of missing out on yield in 2020/2021 and the fear of missing out on potential loan volume in 2022/2023 both led to actions that the industry will continue to feel for quite some time.